pingcap/docs-tidb-operator/en/pd-recover.md

     kubectl port-forward -n ${namespace} svc/${cluster_name}-pd 2379:2379
     ```

-3. Open a **new** terminal tab or window, execute the following command to confirm the Cluster ID is the set ID.
+3. Open a **new** terminal tab or window, execute the following command to confirm the Cluster ID is the one got in [Get Cluster ID](#get-cluster-id).

     {{< copyable "shell-regular" >}}